Roland Fryer: Academic career

-By 2005, Fryer was regarded as one of Black America's and Harvard's rising academic stars, in the aftermath of publishing numerous economics-related papers in prominent academic journals.
+By 2005, Fryer was regarded as one of Black America's and Harvard's rising academic stars, after publishing numerous economics-related papers in prominent academic journals.

 In 2007, at age 30, he became one of the youngest professors, and youngest African American, to ever receive tenure at Harvard (Noam Elkies was 26).
-In 2007, New York City Mayor Michael Bloomberg appointed Professor Fryer to be the New York City Department of Education's Chief Equality Officer.
-Professor Fryer both inspired and oversaw the Opportunity NYC project, which studied how students in low-performing schools respond to financial incentives, offering as much as $500 for "doing well on standardized tests and showing up for class."
-In 2009, Fryer formed the Education Innovation Laboratory at Harvard University, and served as its director until its closure ten years later in 2019.
-In 2011, he was named a MacArthur Fellow and received the 2015 John Bates Clark Medal.

 Fryer began his research career as an applied theorist, developing models of social image and measures of segregation.
 His research subsequently moved into empirical issues, especially those connected with race.

+Also in 2007, New York City Mayor Michael Bloomberg appointed Fryer to be the New York City Department of Education's Chief Equality Officer.
+Fryer both inspired and oversaw the Opportunity NYC project, which studied how students in low-performing schools respond to financial incentives, offering as much as $500 for "doing well on standardized tests and showing up for class."

+In 2009, Fryer formed the Education Innovation Laboratory at Harvard University, and served as its director until its closure following Fryer's harassment controversy (below) ten years later in 2019.

+In 2011, he was named a MacArthur Fellow and received the 2015 John Bates Clark Medal.

+Fryer is a research associate of the National Bureau of Economic Research, and a member of the NBER Economics of Education (EE) and Labor Studies (LS) programs.

+Police shootings research

-In 2016, Fryer published a working paper concluding that although minorities (African Americans and Hispanics) are more likely to experience police use of force than whites, they were not more likely to be shot by police than whites in a given interaction with police.
+In 2016, Fryer published a controversial working paper concluding that although minorities (African Americans and Hispanics) are more likely to experience police use of force than whites, they were not more likely to be shot by police than whites in a given interaction with police.
 The paper generated considerable controversy and criticism.

 Fryer responded to some of these criticisms in an interview with The New York Times.
 In 2019, Fryer's paper was published in the Journal of Political Economy.

 A 2019 study by Princeton University political scientists disputed the findings by Fryer, saying that if police had a higher threshold for stopping whites, this might mean that the whites, Hispanics and blacks in Fryer's data are not similar.
 Nobel-laureate James Heckman and Steven Durlauf, both University of Chicago economists, published a response to the Fryer study, writing that the paper "does not establish credible evidence on the presence or absence of discrimination against African Americans in police shootings" due to issues with selection bias.
-Fryer responded by saying Durlauf and Heckman erroneously claim that his sample is "based on stops".
-Further, he states that the "vast majority of the data [...] is gleaned from 911 calls for service in which a civilian requests police presence."
+Fryer responded by saying Durlauf and Heckman erroneously claim that his sample is "based on stops," and that the "vast majority of the data [...] is gleaned from 911 calls for service in which a civilian requests police presence."

-Fryer is a research associate of the National Bureau of Economic Research, and a member of the NBER Economics of Education (EE) and Labor Studies (LS) programs.